HaylzRandom/sims2-randomiser/design/userstories.md

 # User Stories

+- [ ] Allow a user to choose whether to generate a sim or generate a name
 - [x] User should choose whether a male or female sim should be generated
 - [x] Skin colour should be randomly chosen
 - [x] Eye colour should be randomly chosen